okami101/vuetify-admin/docs/guide/components/inputs.md

 :::

 :::tip FILE BROWSER
 You may want to bridge the Wysiwyg within a file browser.
-Use global `fileBrowserUrl` admin options [as explain here](../admin.md#options) for setting a backend file browser solution.
+Use global `fileBrowserUrl` admin TinyMCE options [as explain here](../admin.md#options) for setting a backend file browser solution.
 It will add a picker button for images and media that allows file selection from the file browser.

 If you use any PHP framework you should try `elFinder` which is already integrated on official [Vtec Laravel Crud](../laravel.md) package :